AngieC96/advanced_programming_2019-20/lectures/c++/09_symbols/Notes.md

 Makefile:10: recipe for target 'exe' failed
 make: *** [exe] Error 1
 ```

+→ `circle.cc` contains a variable named `circle_counter`, so you have a double definition!

 If I leave the line as `extern int circle_counter;`: